Fractured but not fallen: Jamire Calvin’s return to the field at Washington State was a tumultuous two-year battle

 The way he remembers it, “My foot had got caught in the snow and in between the turf and it kind of just ‘kush,’ came down wrong.
 Kind of wrong and got stuck.”

 Doctors diagnosed Calvin with a break between the base and fifth metatarsal of his foot, also known as a Jones fracture.
-Surgeons drilled a metal screw into his foot and suggested Calvin recover for six to eight weeks — or the entirety of WSU’s spring training period.
+Surgeons drilled a metal screw into his foot and suggested Calvin recover for 6-8 weeks — or the entirety of WSU’s spring training period.
 This was a rare setback for someone whose history of athletic injuries could fit on a fortune cookie shred.
-Other than a broken arm suffered during his final game of Pop Warner football as an eighth-grader, which healed before his freshman high school season, Calvin had been clean.
+Other than a broken arm suffered during his final game of Pop Warner football as an eighth-grader, which healed before his freshman high-school season, Calvin had been clean.

 Though he was discouraged, Calvin wasn’t defeated.
 There’d be enough time to rehab the foot and rebuild his strength at home in Southern California, where Zaire, a former college football player, runs a training program called Xtreme Athletics that was originally founded with his son’s athletic career in mind.